 Have you ever been in a situation where a regulator shows up and asks for a record from a year or two ago?
 What do you do?
 Do you know where your records are from a year ago?
 If you’re like many others, you have no idea.
 You’re left to scramble to find it, which could take hours and probably involves a lot of deciphering poor penmanship.
 All of this fumbling takes time and opens you up to fines and other regulatory actions which can pile up quickly.
 If you can save these documents to an electronic service, they are much easier to retrieve on demand.

 The time and money savings by switching from hard copies to electronic quickly become evident upon switching.
-For anyone managing many projects, electronic compilation and management is not only more efficient, it’s the best proven solution.
+For anyone managing many projects, electronic compilation and management are not only more efficient but are also the best proven solution.

 By: Ryan Dickson and Charley Beesley